 Nonetheless, Marc Benioff learned so much from Larry’s outlook on life.
 The best leaders think about tomorrow more than they think about the present.
 Leaders have to envision the future even when it is yet to happen.

 “A successful leader is one who is always thinking about the future, not just the present.”

 7) Every Employee is a Marketer

 When Salesforce was starting off, one thing that Benioff and Harris did was to make sure that every employee plays a key role in marketing the company.
-There were several training sessions every year even as the company expanded to hundreds of employees.
+There were several training sessions every year even as the company expand to hundreds of employees.
 They wanted to train their employees on messaging.

 “It also provided information about the benefits of our service, our newest customers and partners, and our most recent awards.
 With this card, we leveraged everyone—from developers to engineers to quality assurance people—as integral parts of our marketing organization,” he writes in his book.

 If the company had just distributed the card, it would have been pointless.
-Instead, they offered training for every member of the team to ensure they were clear on what message should be delivered to the world about Salesforce.
+Instead, they offered training for every member of the team to ensure.
+They were clear on what message should be delivered to the world about Salesforce.
 Benioff wanted the marketing to be first-class, and the marketing pitches to be out of this world.
 The training was effective and brought into perspective the message on the cards.

 Marc Benioff on Startup Investment

 For the last decade, Marc Benioff and Salesforce Ventures have made a very good name for themselves when it comes to investing in startups in Silicon Valley.
 In fact, they have put money into about 20 startups and counting.
 Marc is definitely becoming a big name in the venture investing world, and startups are clamouring for his money and his name on their boards.